ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 # IANA Considerations {#IANA}

-IANA is requested to create the following registries.
+IANA is requested to perform the following actions.

+## Well-Known URI {#IANA-well-known}

+The "gnap" URI suffix is registered into the Well-Known URIs Registry.

+URI Suffix:
+: gnap

+Change Controller:
+: IETF

+Specification Document:
+: {{discovery}} of {{&SELF}}

+Status:
+: Permanent

 ## Token Formats Registry {#IANA-token-format}

 This document defines a GNAP token format, for which IANA is asked to create and maintain a new registry titled "GNAP Token Formats".
 Initial values for this registry are given in {{IANA-token-format-contents}}.
-Future assignments and modifications to existing assignment are to be made through the Expert Review registration policy {{?RFC8126}}.
+Future assignments and modifications to existing assignment are to be made through the Specification Required registration policy {{?RFC8126}}.

 The Designated Expert (DE) is expected to ensure that all registrations follow the template presented in {{IANA-token-format-template}}.
 The DE is expected to ensure that the format's definition is sufficiently unique from other formats provided by existing parameters.